 Riboflavin isn't the only supplement with strong clinical evidence showing it can help block migraines before they start: Magnesium and CoQ10 can also help cut down your headache days.
 To get the most impact out of all three, try Beam, a first-of-its-kind migraine supplement from Cove that combines clinically-effective doses of all of these nutrients in one daily powder packet.
 You can also order riboflavin, magnesium, or CoQ10 supplements individually through Cove.
 Get started here.

 Are you feeling like a riboflavin expert yet?
-That may have been a lot to take in, but to sum it all up, riboflavin is a relatively safe, clinically-proven treatment to reduce your migraine frequency.
+That may have been a lot to take in, but to sum it all up, riboflavin is a relatively safe, research-backed treatment to reduce your migraine frequency.
 Plus, it’s safe to use with prescription preventative medications.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.